 In addition to the students already mentioned above (Business and Tourism and Hospitality, Leadership, Social Entrepreneurship, and At-risk students) VE courses have been introduced to a variety of other student cohorts.
 For example, VE is offered to students in the "My Turn" Program at Kingsborough.
 The My Turn Program allows students over the age of 55 to take courses, free of charge, on a space available basis.
 My Turn-VE students love the program so much, because VE courses allow them to socialize as well as learn business skills that they previously did not have.
-This particular VE course created many senior-aged entrepreneurs.
+A small Coleman grant supported this endeavor, and created many senior-aged entrepreneurs.
 Most of these students wound up creating their own E-Bay based businesses after they took the VE courses because they believed they had the self-efficacy to succeed after taking a VE course.